 Can I use a different type of soy sauce?

 Yes, you can use a different type of soy sauce if you prefer.
 Tamari is a great gluten-free option.

-Conclusion Slow Cooker Rack of Lamb
+Conclusion: Slow Cooker Rack of Lamb

 This easy rack of lamb recipe turns a roasting piece of raw lamb into a meal perfect for a dinner party or colder winter days.
-The mouth waters as your healthy yet delicious dinner simmer away all day.
+The mouth waters as your healthy yet delicious dinner simmers away all day.

 The lamb racks are marinated in a mixture of soy sauce, honey, garlic, salt, pepper, and rosemary.
 This allows the flavors of the ingredients to soak into the meat.
 The lamb is then cooked in a slow cooker on the LOW setting for 5-6 hours.

 You can then finish it off by crisping it up in the oven if you like.
-Serve with your favorite sides, a glass of red wine, and enjoy!
+Serve with your favorite sides, and a glass of red wine, and enjoy!